 […] All your meditation, and all my stress and emphasis on meditation, is just to make you open.
 Any moment you will be open and there will be transmission.

 Minor explosions happen daily.
 They are only the glimpses of the center.
 But that glimpse is not enough.
 It can help, but do not be satisfied with it.
 Ordinarily we become satisfied with this.
 There is a glimpse, and one becomes satisfied.
 One makes it a treasure, then one goes on remembering it.
 When the glimpse is changed from the center to the periphery, then it becomes a memory.
 Then you nourish it, then you remember it, then you feel elated by it.
 Then you always wonder when it will happen again.
 Then it has become a part of the periphery, of the memory.
 It is useless.

 Minor explosions can even be fatal if you nourish them as memory.
 Throw them, forget them.
 Do not ask for their repetition.
 Only then the major will be possible.
 Only then the total explosion will be possible.

 So there are minor explosions, but I never pay any attention to them.
 And you should not pay any attention to them either because a minor explosion becomes a part of the memory.
 It cannot destroy the memory; on the contrary, it can strengthen it.
 So a small experience, a petty experience, cannot do.
 Throw it.
 Unless the total is achieved, do not be contented.
 Before the ultimate explosion, do not be satisfied.
 Remain discontented.
 Never remember anything that has happened.
 No experience should be accumulated and nourished.
 As it happens, throw it, forget it, go ahead.
 Unless the total explosion is, nothing short of that will do.
 So do not pay any attention.

-Excerpted from I Am The Gate, chapter 6 – The secrets of spiritual explosion
+Excerpted from I Am The Gate, Discourse #6

 Copyright© OSHO International Foundation